Maku4/react-overlay-manager/README.md

 2. `options.exitDuration` (number): Uses the per-instance duration.
 3. `<OverlayManager defaultExitDuration={...} />`: Uses the global fallback duration.

 > **Important**: The manager listens for `transitionend`/`animationend` on the **container `<div>` it renders**, not on your component's nested elements.
-If your animations are deeply nested, their events might not bubble up.
-In that case, use a timer or call `onExitComplete()` manually.
+These events do bubble, so child animations will usually be detected.
+Some libraries or patterns may not emit native events; in that case, set a timer or call `onExitComplete()` manually.
 The library safely handles multiple redundant events, so you don't have to worry about race conditions.

 ---